vaartis/soxx/README.md

 Please do suggest things and feel free to fork and contribute.
 Documentation is a little lacking at the moment, but i will try to make it better in the future.

-Support for amazon s3 compaitable storage is also planned.
+There's support for uploading images to S3-compaitable services, it is optional and is disabled by default, but can be enabled and configured in application.conf.
 As of now, images are indexed and you can then download them because indexing is much faster.

 The tests will also be probably set up where appropriate.